How to Find E-Commerce Leads for Sales Prospecting

 Strategy 1: Technology-based prospecting

 This is the highest-signal approach for SaaS companies and app vendors.
-The idea: find stores using (or missing) specific technologies.
+The idea: find stores using (or missing) specific technologies, because the tools a store has already installed tell you what it values and what it's willing to pay for.
+For detection background, see how to detect website technology.

 Example scenarios: